unimelbmdap/encoding-music-mcp/docs/index.md

-# encoding-music-mcp
+# Encoding Music MCP

-Welcome to the documentation for **encoding-music-mcp**, a Model Context Protocol (MCP) server for analyzing MEI (Music Encoding Initiative) files.
+Welcome to the documentation for **Encoding Music MCP**, a Model Context Protocol (MCP) server for analyzing MEI (Music Encoding Initiative) files.

 ## Overview